Journey Through Jodhpur - Exploring the Enchanting Blue City

 Rao Jodha Desert Rock Park, developed in 2006, is a remarkable effort to restore the natural ecology of the rocky wasteland surrounding Mehrangarh Fort.
 Spanning 200 acres, the park is home to over 80 native plant species from the Thar Desert.
 Walking trails meander through the park, providing an opportunity to explore its unique flora and fauna.
 Seasonal changes bring a dynamic beauty to the park, with different plants blooming at various times of the year.

 The bustling Old City of Jodhpur is anchored by the iconic Clock Tower, a landmark that continues to keep time in this vibrant area.
-Adjacent to the Clock Tower is Sadar Market, a lively bazaar teeming with shops selling handicrafts, spices, saris, and more.
+For a taste of local life, head to the bustling Sardar Market near the Clock Tower.
+This area is perfect for shopping and exploring traditional Rajasthani goods.
 The market retains a traditional village bazaar feel, with its chaotic charm and colorful displays.
 Navigating the crowded alleys can be overwhelming, so a guided walking tour is a great way to experience the market without getting lost in the hustle and bustle.
+Don’t miss this spot if you’re compiling a list of places to explore in Jodhpur.

 Strolling Through the Blue City